Loyalty is Earned through Effective Relationship Marketing

 #3 Relationships go the Extra Mile

-Customers who feel recognized, whose needs are anticipated and who receive consistently excellent support and products will come back for more.
-As we mentioned above, they become your best advertisers telling everyone they know.
+As I mentioned above, they become your best advertisers telling everyone they know.

-And, they are more inclined to be open to the business side of things as well.
+And, they are more inclined to be open to the business side of things too.

 Tip: Be proactive.
 As network marketers, follow up on previous conversations with prospects.
 Keeping customer relationships strong also keeps sales strong.

-Many network marketers completely ignore the retail customers simply because they’ve been misguided to go after the big aka bonus money.
+Many network marketers completely ignore the retail side simply because they’ve been misguided to go after the ‘big bonus’ money.
 They have been taught that the people who simply buy your products from retail are just a residual byproduct of going after downline distributors.